-HART Now Supports Three Transitional Houses
+HART Supports Three Transitional Houses

 In 2013, the Grace House opened to provide transitional housing for 5 homeless people and a housing monitor.
 A six-month stay gives each person an opportunity to seek employment and find housing with the help of their mentor and a caseworker.

 In 2015, the Meadow House for families opened for the increasing number of families experiencing homelessness in the Elk Grove area.
 Three families can stay in the house for up to 9 months, through an entire school year.
 Goals are set and worked on during that time to stabilize the families and help them to move out of homelessness.
-More than 80% of residents who graduated from the transitional housing program have secured permanent housing.
+More than 80% of residents who have graduated from the transitional housing program have secured permanent housing.